thomie/ghc/docs/users_guide/glasgow_exts.rst

-   However, for GADTs there is the following additional constraint: every constructor that has a field ``f`` must have the same result type (modulo alpha conversion) Hence, in the above example, we cannot merge the ``num`` and ``arg`` fields above into a single name.
+   However, for GADTs there is the following additional constraint: every constructor that has a field ``f`` must have the same result type (modulo alpha conversion).
+Hence, in the above example, we cannot merge the ``num`` and ``arg`` fields above into a single name.
    Although their field types are both ``Term Int``, their selector functions actually have different types: